TemoorWaqar/SSAMS/README.md

 # SSAMS
 Unknown Face Recognition and Attendance System.
 It recognizes the unknown people and send an alert email message to concerned authority.
-It can also be used as attendance system whoch mark attendance of students by recognizing face of students that are already registered in the database.
+It can also be used as attendance system which mark attendance of students by recognizing face of students that are already registered in the database.
 # Steps
 1. Download Weights Keras.h5 from following link and keep it in Models Folder https://drive.google.com/drive/folders/1pwQ3H4aJ8a6yyJHZkTwtjcL4wYWQb7bn